 The dominant contribution to the LETGS line response function (LRF) and instrument resolving power is the HRMA point-spread function (PSF), which is $\sim 25~\mu m$ FWHM, depending on energy.
-The next most important factor is the detector PSF, which is $\sim 20~\mu m$ FWHM for the HRC-S, with 6.43- $\mu m$ -wide pixels; ACIS pixels are 24 $\mu m$ wide.
-Uncertainties in correcting photon event positions for the observatory aspect, which occurs during ground data processing, adds a small contribution of order a few $\mu m$ .
+The next most important factor is the detector PSF, which is $\sim 20~\mu m$ FWHM for the HRC-S, with 6.43- μm -wide pixels; ACIS pixels are 24 μm wide.
+Uncertainties in correcting photon event positions for the observatory aspect, which occurs during ground data processing, adds a small contribution of order a few μm .
 Finally, the small errors in event position determination resulting from HRC-S imaging non-linearities described in Section 9.3.2 can lead to some distortion of spectral line profiles.
 These effects are difficult to quantify in detail but are estimated to affect the line FWHM by less than 25%.

 When all these effects are combined, the LETGS line response function is generally $\sim 40~\mu \mathrm{m}$ FWHM.
 With a conversion of 1.148 Å/mm for the LETG, a good figure of merit for LETGS resolution is therefore 0.05 Å. Because the three segments of the HRC-S can not perfectly follow the Rowland circle (see Figure 9.5), however, resolution varies slightly along the detector, and is lowest near the ends of each detector segment.
-Resolution degradation is almost negligible when using the ACIS-S, since its six segments more closely follow the Rowland circle, although the coarser ACIS pixel size (24 $\mu \mathrm{m}$ vs. $\sim 40$ - $\mu \mathrm{m}$ -FWHM LRF) means that line profiles are barely adequately sampled.
+Resolution degradation is almost negligible when using the ACIS-S, since its six segments more closely follow the Rowland circle, although the coarser ACIS pixel size (24 $\mu \mathrm{m}$ vs. ~ 40 - $\mu \mathrm{m}$ -FWHM LRF) means that line profiles are barely adequately sampled.
 A plot of LETGS resolving power for an on-axis point source, based on results from an observation of Capella, is shown in Figure 9.7.

-Plots of fits to the LETG+HRC-S LRF at zeroth order and of Fe XVII and XVIII lines at $\sim 17$ and 94 Å are given in Figures 9.8 and 9.9.
+Plots of fits to the LETG+HRC-S LRF at zeroth order and of Fe XVII and XVIII lines at ~ 17 and 94 Å are given in Figures 9.8 and 9.9.
 The fitted form is a Moffat function:

 $$I(\lambda) = \left[1 + \left(\frac{\lambda}{\lambda_c}\right)^2\right]^{-\beta} \tag{9.1}$$ which is a fairly good approximation of the LETG/HRC-S LRF.
-Figure 9.10 illustrates the $\chi^2$ of fits to the zeroth order profile vs. $\beta$ , and shows a best-fit profile with an index of $\sim 2.5$ .
+Figure 9.10 illustrates the χ^2 of fits to the zeroth order profile vs. β , and shows a best-fit profile with an index of ~ 2.5 .
 (Note that $\beta = 1.0$ yields a Lorentzian profile.)
-The best fit to the very high signal-to-noise-ratio 0th order profile is far from being statistically satisfactory.
-However, spectral lines seen in first order generally contain orders of magnitude fewer counts than in the 0th order of the well-exposed calibration spectrum shown, and the Moffat function nearly always provides a good match.
+The best fit to the very high signal-to-noise-ratio zeroth order profile is far from being statistically satisfactory.
+However, spectral lines seen in first order generally contain orders of magnitude fewer counts than in the zeroth order of the well-exposed calibration spectrum shown, and the Moffat function nearly always provides a good match.
 Line response functions can also be generated within CIAO in the RMF FITS format.
 These are based on ray-trace simulations using the MARX program and generally match observed line profiles to a level of 10% or better once intrinsic source broadening terms have been taken into account.
-Observers wishing
+Observers wishing to use line profile shapes as a diagnostic tool should keep in mind that, in the